Shark Tank gets heated: 'It's because of sexist pigs like you'

-Tonight's episode of Shark Tank gets heated as perhaps the show's most outspoken panellist, Steve Baxter, tells one small business owner her timid attitude is the reason why there's a gender pay gap.
+A episode of Shark Tank gets heated as perhaps the show's most outspoken judge, Steve Baxter, tells one small business owner her timid attitude is the reason why there's a gender pay gap.

 His comments are met with a hostile reaction from the rest of the Shark Tank panel, with Dr Glen Richards blasting him as a "sexist pig".